 Rapitow, with its solution-based technology, eliminates the inefficiencies and costs associated with the outdated call-centre dispatch model.
 Called 'The Uber of Tow Trucks', it uses GPS to connect tow truck drivers directly to the stranded motorist.

-Toronto-based startup Rapitow™, billing itself as the “Uber for tow trucks,” enables members to hail the nearest available operator by GPS, and to track its progress on a mobile device.
 The app was launched for use in the Toronto area last week, with membership costing $9 a month for a single car, no matter who is driving, with additional cars costing $7 more a month.
 The only additional fee members could face is a $2 a kilometre charge after the first 100.

 If you have ever had a car crash, been in a car that won’t go or had a flat tire, you’ve probably experienced the frustration of waiting at the side of the road for help to come.